Doug-Cleo/poc_flatfile/README.md

 PHI information.
 FlatFile provides secure services so PHI information shouldn't be a problem, but we may not need those services as they are primarily for users who are importing Excel files.

+The application uses a trial account number that's good for about 17 more days from (2021-10-03), so if you want to give this a whirl, unfortunately you have to do so soon.

 ## Installing The Application

 This code was developed with Python version 3.9.4, which you can install with pyenv in a terminal window: